 Need to connect Python to an Oracle database using cx_Oracle connect?

-If so, in this short post, I’ll show you the steps to establish this type of connection from scratch.
+If so, in this short guide, you’ll see the steps to establish this type of connection from scratch.

 Steps to Connect Python to Oracle using cx_Oracle connect

-(2) Then, retrieve the connection information.
-You can do that by locating your tnsnames.ora file on your computer (e.g., type tnsnames.ora in the Windows search bar)
+Next, retrieve the connection information.
+You can do that by locating your tnsnames.ora file on your computer (e.g., type tnsnames.ora in the Windows search bar).

-It should look like the info below (I highlighted in colors the 3 elements that you usually need to look for before you can establish a connection between Python and your Oracle database):
+It should look like the info below (highlighted in colors 3 elements that you usually need to look for before you can establish a connection between Python and your Oracle database):

 (ADDRESS = (PROTOCOL = TCP)(HOST = Host Name)(PORT = Port Number))